Applying for secondary school places for children with an education, health and care plan

 During this time, we will send the secondary transfer preference instructions to all parents with children transferring to secondary school that year.
 You can also this this information from your school’s Special Educational Needs Coordinator (SENCo).

 Confirm your first and second choice of secondary schools with your child’s existing school.
-You need to complete a special needs secondary transfer form and submit it to your child’s school.
+You must complete the online secondary transfer preference form no later than 18 September.

-A multi-agency secondary transfer panel will consider the annual review reports for children with an Education, Health and Care (EHC) plan alongside your secondary school preferences.
+A multi-agency secondary transfer panel will consider all available evidence for your child alongside your secondary school preferences.
 The multi-agency panel may identify other schools that would be appropriate to consult with based on your child’s needs.

-We will contact you with any proposed changes and outline schools to be consulted about a placement for your child.
+We will contact you with any proposed changes and outline list of schools to be consulted about a placement for your child.
 We also invite your feedback on the amendments to the EHC plan.

 After the consultation process, we will tell you which school we will name for the young person.
 If the named school is not your preferred school, we will invite you to discuss the next steps and the most appropriate placement.